Solarisbank/identhub-ios/README.md

 Rebuild and reimport problematic framework.

 ### Crash during ZIP creation
-For Xcode 11.X, if ZIPFoundation framework was intergrated via Carthage, you may experience crash after calling *createZipFile(with:)* method on instance of *Zipper* class.
+For Xcode 11.X, if ZIPFoundation framework was integrated via Carthage, you may experience crash after calling *createZipFile(with:)* method on instance of *Zipper* class.
 To fix this issue, you need to update build settings of ZIPFoundation project and build framework manually.
 - Go to *YourProjectFolder/Carthage/Checkouts/ZIPFoundation* folder.
 - Open *ZIPFoundation.xcodeproj* file with Xcode.
 - Select *ZIPFoundation* target.